JoseRoca/WinFBX2/docs/COM/DVARIANT Class.md

 Extracts a single Variant element from a safe array of variants.

 ```
-FUNCTION GetVariantElem (BYVAL iElem AS ULONG) AS DVARIANT
+FUNCTION GetVariantElement (BYVAL iElem AS ULONG) AS DVARIANT
 ```

 | Parameter  | Description |